f5devcentral/f5-big-iq-lab/docs/class1/module2/lab1.rst

        }
    }

-2. Open Google Chrome, then open the Postman extension and authenticate to BIG-IQ (follow |location_link_postman|).
+2. Open Visual Studio Code, then use the VS code REST client extension and authenticate to BIG-IQ (follow |location_link_vscode_restclient|).

-3. Use the **BIG-IQ Check AS3 Deployment Task** calls to ensure that the AS3 deployment is successful without errors:
+3. Use the **BIG-IQ Check AS3 Deployment Task** call to ensure that the AS3 deployment is successful without errors:

    ``GET https://10.1.1.4/mgmt/shared/appsvcs/task/<id>``